Protect your home and your neighbourhood.

 Secure your garbage!

-Bears attracted to neighborhoods by garbage become problems for you, your neighbours (including kids!), and, eventually, for conservation officers and police.
+- Bears attracted to neighbourhoods by garbage become problems for you, your neighbours (including kids!), and, eventually, for conservation officers and police.

 Protect all of your neighbours--including bears--by keeping trash and other attractants away from bears.

 Our carelessness is creating “problem bears”.